Japanese Auctions

 CAA — Car Auction of Aichi

-Aichi prefecture · Toyota region · Strong Toyota stock
+Aichi prefecture · Toyota heartland · Strong Toyota and Lexus stock

 Toyota Region

-CAA is based in Aichi Prefecture — the home of Toyota Motor Corporation.
-Because of its location in Toyota country, CAA handles a disproportionately high volume of Toyota and Lexus vehicles compared to other auction houses.
-CAA records are well-archived and follow national grading standards.
+CAA is based in Aichi Prefecture — home of Toyota Motor Corporation.
+The location gives CAA disproportionately high Toyota and Lexus volume compared to other auction houses.

 Location